Get The Most Out of a Bridal Fair

 So here you are at last, meeting and greeting prospective florists, caterers, DJs, etc. When you’re interested in a particular service, make sure you get current contact information, including the name and title of the person you’re speaking to.
 Find out if this individual will actually be involved in your event (he or she may just be helping out at the booth).
 The best way to get a “feel” for the service is to advance as high up on the proverbial food chain as possible, even if you have to wait a few minutes for a key person’s attention.
 For example, you think Pam’s Photography has the best photos you’ve ever seen, and you begin discussing your photographic needs with a charming woman in the booth who you discover is Pam’s assistant.
 That’s all fine and dandy, but you really should talk with Pam herself, since she’s the one who’ll be taking the pictures.
 And if you’re looking at, say, invitations, and you don’t see a style that matches your vision, then ask the vendor.
 Many simply can’t bring all of their samples to the show.

-Another thing: we know you were raised to be polite, but you don’t have to give your contact information out to everyone—provide it only to those vendors that make your short list.
+Another thing: we know you were raised to be polite, but you don’t have to give your contact information out to everyone—provide it only to those vendors that make your shortlist.
 Schedule appointments with your favorite professionals and have fun!

 San Diego Wedding Party Expo